-In addition to being community in a safe house to women who are victims of trafficking, Sister Melissa Camardo is development director for LifeWay Network Safe Housing Program.
-During a 5K run, among other duties, she was official timekeeper at the finish line.
+In addition to being community in a safe house to women who are victims of trafficking, Sister Melissa Camardo volunteers for LifeWay Network Safe Housing Program.
+During a 5K run, among other duties, she was the official timekeeper at the finish line.

 Ministry of presence for Sister Melissa

 After 15 years in health ministry – the last six as a vice president of mission and the last two as part of the administrative team spearheading the construction and opening of the new Saint Joseph Hospital, Denver – Sister Melissa Camardo was ready for a new chapter in her life.
 What she found is a mutually transforming opportunity to serve others through a collaborative initiative addressing modern-day slavery.